darin-momayezi/Autoencoders/README.md

   width="250" height="250">
 </p>

 This is a very encouraging result.
 If one were to only have the data and observe the latent space representation one could easily see that the data is the sum of two cosines.
 This provides strong motivation for applying Autoencoders to discovering models for more complicated systems.
-This work in using machine learning for model discovery may provide techniques for illuminating machine learning models in many domains and help increase trust and understanding, which are vital to responsible use of artificial intelligence.
+This work in using machine learning for model discovery may provide techniques for illuminating machine learning models in many domains and help increase trust and understanding, which are vital to the responsible use of artificial intelligence.

 The current work is focused on the 2-D Navier Stokes equations and finding low dimensional representations of the fine structure.
 Autoencoders may also be useful for quantifying the separation between high dimensional and low dimensional structure.